Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Introduction

-ORS is trained on a counterfactual dataset created through \textbf{Counterfactual Plan Generation (CPG)}, ensuring that auxiliary objects are responsible for performance changes.
-This training enables ORS to identify when and how to use these objects in an interpretable manner, enhancing transparency and decision-making in real-world applications.
-By combining ORS and RS, IRS guides the TAMP formulation, improving effectiveness and efficiency in an interpretable manner, particularly in domains where data is scarce (e.g., robotics).
-Overall, this work introduces the following contributions: \begin{itemize} \item Interpretable Responsibility Sharing (IRS), a heuristic for task and motion planning, aiming to improve the effectiveness and interpretability of the agent by leveraging the inherent human bias present in sequential decision-making and manipulation problems. \item Optimized Rule Synthesis (ORS) is a novel rule-based decision-making mechanism that determines when an agent should share responsibilities with auxiliary objects based on environmental settings across multiple tasks. \item A dataset investigating the benefits of using auxiliary objects in robotic scenarios, defined within a first-order logic framework, using Counterfactual Plan Generation (CPG). \end{itemize} We evaluate our IRS through three TAMP tasks suitable for domestic robots: serving, pouring, and handover.
+Overall, this work introduces the following contributions: \begin{itemize} \item Interpretable Responsibility Sharing (IRS), a heuristic for task and motion planning, aiming to improve the effectiveness and interpretability of the agent by leveraging the inherent human-centric environmental bias. \item Optimized Rule Synthesis (ORS), a novel rule synthesis framework that integrates feature-based and relation-aware generators through a bounded greedy selection process.
+ORS introduces a \textit{Balance Score} objective to filter rules based on their \textit{informational sufficiency}, ensuring the synthesized policy captures the necessary physical context to ground robotic decision-making. \item A dataset investigating the benefits of using auxiliary objects in robotic scenarios, defined within a first-order logic framework, using Counterfactual Plan Generation (CPG). \end{itemize}

+We evaluate our IRS through three TAMP tasks suitable for domestic robots: serving, pouring, and handover.
 In the \textit{serving} task, objects are carried to their final destinations, while in the \textit{pouring} task, a source is distributed to objects at different locations using auxiliary objects like trays and pitchers.
 The \textit{handover} task offers a unique perspective on the boundaries of responsibility sharing, as a stationary robot acts as an auxiliary object, demonstrating the applicability of IRS in multi-robotic settings.
 A human experiment is conducted to observe the presence of Responsibility Sharing (RS) within human decision-making mechanisms.
 Our ablation studies provide valuable insights into decision-making performance and interpretability.
-These findings, validated through both qualitative and quantitative evaluations, underscore the effectiveness and interpretability of our approach.